Back to California

 What This Bill Does

-• Allows Angel Stadium in Anaheim to be exempt from surplus land disposal procedures if it's sold or leased to the Los Angeles Angels.
+• Allows Angel Stadium in Anaheim to be exempt from surplus land disposal procedures if sold or leased to the Los Angeles Angels.

 Who It Names or Affects